Azure-Samples/communication-services-java-quickstarts/CallAutomation_OutboundCalling/README.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - A deployed Communication Services resource.
 [Create a Communication Services resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 - A [phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number) in your Azure Communication Services resource that can make outbound calls.
 NB: phone numbers are not available in free subscriptions.
-- Create an Azure account with an active subscription.
-For details, see [Create an account for free](https://azure.microsoft.com/free/)
 - [Java Development Kit (JDK) version 11 or above](https://docs.microsoft.com/azure/developer/java/fundamentals/java-jdk-install)
 - [Apache Maven](https://maven.apache.org/download.cgi)
 - Download and install [Ngrok](https://www.ngrok.com/download).
 As the sample is run locally, Ngrok will enable the receiving of all the events.